top of page

 • May 20 – June 16, 2024

-• For educators, university and high students, community leaders, and volunteers
+• For educators, university and secondary students, community leaders, and volunteers

 • Learn from Cornell University instructors, guest speakers, and participants from around the world